We received a question about yoga and being overweight or obese:

 Hello!
-I am 44 years old and I started to do yoga with Gotta Joga but my positions rarely look like the video and sometimes I have to cheat (I sit down when moving from the down dog to forward fold) but I still feel the positive effect…..
+I started to do yoga with Gotta Joga but my positions rarely look like the video and sometimes I have to cheat (I sit down when moving from the down dog to forward fold) but I still feel the positive effect…..
 Is yoga suitable for obese people (40kg too much)?
 Does this help to refine the silhouette?
 To form muscle to complement a healthier dietary change?

 I don’t want to do a sport that builds too much muscle….